 Your teeth and in particular the soft dentine of the tooth are protected by an outer layer of enamel.
-Sensitive teeth occurs when the enamel is worn down and the dentine is exposed some likely causes of sensitive teeth are:
+Sensitive teeth occur when the enamel is worn down and the dentine is exposed to some likely causes of sensitive teeth are:

-- Abrasive brushing – brushing excessively hard, brushing from side to side or using some whitening toothpastes, can cause the enamel to be worn away, especially where the gums and teeth meet.
+- Abrasive brushing – brushing excessively hard, brushing from side to side or using some whitening kinds of toothpaste, can cause the enamel to be worn away, especially where the gums and teeth meet.